CU-ESIIL/Maka-Sitomniya/docs/index.md

 ## Meeting Notes and Agendas

 Meeting notes and agendas will be regularly updated here to keep all group members informed and engaged with the progress and direction of the project.

-## Contributing to This Repository

-We welcome contributions from all group members.
-To maintain the quality and integrity of the repository, please adhere to the following guidelines:

-- Make sure all commits have a clear and concise message.
-- Document any major changes or decisions in the meeting notes.
-- Review and merge changes through pull requests to ensure oversight.
-- Practice Wolakota - be respectful, and follow Tribal protocols to the best of your ability.
-- More details can be found in the **contributing** file.

-## Getting Help

-If you encounter any issues or have questions about how to contribute, please refer to the [ESIIL Support Page](https://esiil.org/support) or contact the repository maintainers directly.